 Prof Denise Osborn - personal details

-Role: Professor of Econometrics
+Role: Emeritus Professor

 Undergraduate and masters degrees at Sydney University were followed by a PhD at the London School of Economics.
 Denise then worked at the National Institute for Economic and Social Research, London, joining the University of Manchester in 1977 and being promoted to professor in 1992.
 Her visiting positions include Monash University, Australian National University and University of Tasmania (where she is Visiting Professor 2013-2016); she is also research associate at the Centre for Applied Macroeconomic Analysis (CAMA), ANU.
 Her publications include Journal of Econometrics, Journal of Business and Economic Statistics, Review of Economics and Statistics, Economic Journal, etc; she has more than 70 (almost all co-authored) papers published in refereed journals.
 Current editorial positions include International Journal of Forecasting, Manchester School and Journal of Applied Econometrics; she is a Journal of Applied Econometrics Distinguished Author.
 Although partially retired, Denise retains a part-time position at Manchester as Professor of Econometrics and continues to undertake research in her areas of interest.